Sigmoid colon technique

 CASE 1

-Result nine months after sigmoid vaginoplasty
+Outcome after sigmoid vaginoplasty

-Normal appearance of the vulva is achived
+Normal appearance of the vulva is achieved.

 1. Djordjevic ML.
 Sexual reassignment surgery: male to female.
 In: Salgado CJ and Redett R, Eds.
 Aesthetic and functional surgery of the genitalia.
 New York: Nova Publishers; 2014.